Key Takeaways

 This is the single most common complaint of air conditioner owners, using an AC remote control.
 The reason for your AC remote not working can vary, but we’ll go over some of the common ones:

-When inserting new batteries, make sure to double check the polarity of the batteries.
+When inserting new batteries, make sure to double-check the polarity of the batteries.
 The negative terminal of the battery should be attached to the negative terminal in the remote and the same with the positive.
 The batteries should be in place and should not be loose.
 This may seem obvious, but it is a very common reason that users often miss!

 Your air conditioner remote controls work by transmitting an IR beam towards the AC.
 If your remote is old or has had a few drops of liquid fall on it, chances are the IR transmitter is not working properly.
 You can easily diagnose this problem at home.
-Simply point your mobile phone camera at the transmitter and give a command.
+Point your mobile phone camera at the transmitter and give a command.
 The transmitter gives out a short blink then the transmitter is working fine.
 If not, then you may need to have the remote repaired, or may just need to replace it.

 Error Codes in Remote Control